astro-stan/pyitc/README.md

 ### Prerequisites

-Download and install the wheels or sdist from [PyPI](https://pypi.org/project/pyitc/).
+Download and install the wheels or sdist from [PyPI](https://pypi.org/project/pyitc/) or [GitHub](https://github.com/astro-stan/pyitc/releases).

 ### Usage Examples